Have you ever had a dream?

 One of those careers I’d heard people supposedly leap out of bed for.
-I thought that would be pretty amazing (I rarely jump out of bed when one of my twins tries to escape their cot).
+I thought that would be pretty special (I only jump out of bed when one of my twins tries to escape their cot).

 I am a freelance writer, so that’s a good start.
-I usually write and edit words for websites, brochures, sales pages and funding applications.
+I usually write and edit articles, websites, brochures, sales pages and funding applications.
 But…

 Specifically, I want to be a screenwriter.

 It boils down to this: I love to be entertained.
 I relish the idea of my screenplay as blueprint, inspiring other creative folk to bring a story to life – and entertain me in return.
 When this collaborative process goes well, it’s greater than the sum of its parts.
 At its best, it’s magnificent – and so much better than I could make alone.

 I want to move people.
 To elicit an ‘Oh shit!’, to make people cry, laugh and feel connected to humanity.

 I work at home part-time.
 I’m in debt, time-poor and sleep-deprived.

 So you could say there are a few obstacles.
 You might even say it’s possibly the worst time to take on such an endeavour.
 But the idea of putting it off any longer is intolerable.
 I (REALLY) want to try.
 At least then I can say I gave it a good bash.